geogav/BiodataAnalysisGroup.github.io/pages/code-of-conduct.md

 - **Institute Linux cluster**
  - Data to store here: MRI and EEG data (identifiable data ok)

-All three of these locations are approved on our IRB protocol.
+Both of these locations are approved by the Institute ISO standard.
 They are all backed up regularly, which make them particularly appealing options for data storage.
-In general, you should not store data locally on your computer unless it is being synced with your Google Drive folder (de-identified data only).
+In general, you should not store data locally on your computer unless it is being synced with your owncloud folder (de-identified data only).

 ### Software template
 Any new software project should fork the template from the group github organization.